 - Assess teacher support needs and identify teachers in need of strategic intervention using multiple sources of data.

-- Construct and implement intervention plans that include evidence-based areas of challenge or struggle, recommended actions, a timeline and monitoring plan, and expected measurable outcomes.
+- Construct and implement intervention plans that address evidence-based areas of challenge or struggle, recommended actions, a timeline and monitoring plan, and expected measurable outcomes.

 Questions to think about during this module: